 Hello, I am Juli and I am from Germany.
 I started this programme last year and I am still in the rotation phase.
 For my bachelors degree I studied Molecular and Technical Medicine and worked with adenoviruses and stem cells.
 Afterwards I started my masters in Molecular Medicine, with a specialization in Infection and Immunology.
 After studying in Germany, I decided to go abroad.
 I secured an internship in Cambridge (4 months) where I worked on Herpesviruses.
 I then went to Stockholm (Karolinksa Institute, 8 months) for my masters thesis, where I worked with Semliki-Forest virus.
 In the past I have really focused on virology, which I want to continue here in Oxford.
 I really enjoy this programme, which provides three different possibilities of finding a project.
 Aside from work, I love travelling and discovering different countries and cultures.
 1. Rotation: Ervin Fodor 2.
 Rotation: Christian Eggeling.

-Before starting at Oxford, I completed my undergraduate degree in microbiology and immunology at the University of British Columbia in Vancouver, Canada.
-At UBC, I worked in a lab at the BC Children’s Hospital studying primary immune deficiencies and immune dysregulatory diseases.
-My first rotation was with Prof. Matthew Higgins in biochemistry and I am currently on my second rotation with Prof. Simon Draper at the Jenner Institute.
-For my PhD, I hope to be able to combine my clinical and basic science interests, embracing the “translational medicine” aspect of the IITM programme.
-After completing my PhD, I plan to complete clinical training back in Canada before embarking on a career as a clinician-scientist.
+I completed my undergraduate degree in microbiology and immunology at the University of British Columbia in Vancouver, Canada.
+At UBC, I worked under the supervision of Dr. Stuart Turvey at the BC Children’s Hospital studying primary immune deficiencies and immune dysregulatory diseases.
+For my PhD, I am working with Prof. Simon Draper to understand how we can use the adeno-associated virus gene therapy platform to deliver monoclonal antibodies (vectored immunoprophylaxis).
+After finishing my PhD, I plan to complete clinical training in Canada before embarking on a career as a clinician-scientist.
+My lab rotations were with Prof. Matthew Higgins (Biochemistry), Prof. Simon Draper (Jenner Institute) and Prof. Stephen Baker (OUCRU).
 When not in the lab, you can find me climbing mountains, running through Port Meadow or playing boggle at the pub.